-- \ at all levels of accreditation, appropriate theory, safety, and support instruction will be required for performing each task; - \ the instruction has included identification and use of appropriate tools and testing and measurement equipment required to accomplish certain tasks; - \ the student has received the necessary training to locate and use current reference and training materials from accepted industry publications and resources; and - \ at all levels of accreditation, the student has developed an understanding of workflow documentation (written or electronic), including the ability to create and update work/repair orders, warranty reports, and inspection reports, to include information regarding problem resolution and the results of the work performed for the customer and manufacturer.
-This process will incorporate the "Three C's" (concern/complaint, cause, and correction) as a format to communicate this information.

-\ all diagnostic and repair tasks described in this document are to be accomplished in accordance with manufacturer's recommended procedures and safety precautions as published.
+- 1. It is assumed that: - \ at all levels of accreditation, appropriate theory, safety, and support instruction will be required for performing each task; - \ the instruction has included identification and use of appropriate tools and testing and measurement equipment required to accomplish certain tasks; - \ the student has received the necessary training to locate and use current reference and training materials from accepted industry publications and resources; and - \ at all levels of accreditation, the student has developed an understanding of workflow documentation (written or electronic), including the ability to create and update work/repair orders, warranty reports, and inspection reports, to include information regarding problem resolution and the results of the work performed for the customer and manufacturer.
+This process will incorporate the "Three C's" (concern/complaint, cause, and correction) as a format to communicate this information. - 2.
+It is assumed that: - \ all diagnostic and repair tasks described in this document are to be accomplished in accordance with manufacturer's recommended procedures and safety precautions as published.

-- \ individual courses of study will differ across medium/heavy truck technician training programs; - \ development of appropriate learning delivery systems and tests which monitor student progress will be the responsibility of the individual training program; - \ individual training programs being evaluated for accreditation should document performance standards for each task covered and taught in the curriculum; - \ the learning progress of students will be monitored and evaluated against these performance standards; and - \ a system is in place that informs all students of their individual progress through all phases of the training program.

-- \ all students will receive instruction in the storage, handling, and use of Hazardous Materials as required in Hazard Communication Title 29, Code of Federal Regulations Part 1910.1200, "Right to Know Law", and state and local requirements; and - \ hazardous and toxic materials will be handled, removed, and recycled or disposed of according to federal, state, and local regulations.

-- \ all required Foundational Tasks and Workplace Skills are being taught; and - \ programs teach all eight (8) areas of medium/heavy truck technology included in the task list, with the possible exception of Hydraulics.
+- 3. It is assumed that: - individual courses of study will differ across medium/heavy truck technician training programs; - \ development of appropriate learning delivery systems and tests which monitor student progress will be the responsibility of the individual training program; - \ individual training programs being evaluated for accreditation should document performance standards for each task covered and taught in the curriculum; - \ the learning progress of students will be monitored and evaluated against these performance standards; and - \ a system is in place that informs all students of their individual progress through all phases of the training program. - 4.
+It is assumed that: - \ all students will receive instruction in the storage, handling, and use of Hazardous Materials as required in Hazard Communication Title 29, Code of Federal Regulations Part 1910.1200, "Right to Know Law", and state and local requirements; and - \ hazardous and toxic materials will be handled, removed, and recycled or disposed of according to federal, state, and local regulations. - 5.
+It is assumed that: - \ all required Foundational Tasks and Workplace Skills are being taught; and - \ programs teach all eight (8) areas of medium/heavy truck technology included in the task list, with the possible exception of Hydraulics.